-The task of re-testing the results for Amasya and Sea Ranch reveals several weaknesses in various versions of the box-counting method.
+The process of re-testing the results for Amasya and Sea Ranch reveals several weaknesses in various versions of the box-counting method itself.
 In the first instance, Bovill's original results were produced by hand, using tracing paper and pencil.
-The number of scales (or grids) over which his analysis was undertaken was limited for this reason and his results are variable in quality (for him, 14% is a close result).
+The number of scales (or grids) he placed over the image were limited for this reason and his results are variable in quality (for Bovill, 28% is a close result).
 Lorenz used a more accurate software-based method that relied on a greater number of grids (scales of analysis) but with the same original drawings.
-Lorenz's research produced a more realistic gap (9.45%) but one of the known problems with the box-counting method is that thick lines in the original image can produce anomalous readings; this is why the computational version first reduces all lines to a one-pixel width.
-These differences or inconsistencies in the method and its application explain the reason why the similarity between the natural and built forms in Amasya can vary between 14% and 4% using the same analytical method.
+Lorenz's research produced a more realistic gap (19%) but one of the known problems with the box-counting method is that thick lines in the original image can produce anomalous readings; this is why the computational version first reduces all lines to a one-pixel width.
+These differences or inconsistencies in the method and its application explain the reason why the similarity between the natural and built forms in Amasya can vary between 28% and 8% using the same analytical method.

-What does this say about Bovill's conclusion for Amasya; that "the indigenous builders somehow applied the rhythms of nature to their housing site layout and elevation design" (145).
-From the point of view of quantifiable data, and with the computational method as a benchmark, the human eye can readily detect visual similarities between objects with a D range of less than 4%.
-For example, the visual difference between one of Le Corbusier's Modernist elevations, and one of Wright's Prairie House elevations is around 4% (Ostwald, Vaughan and Tucker 2008).
-This means that the visual similarities between the images of Amasya are not especially striking (\sim 4%) and for Sea Ranch even less so (\sim 6-10%).
-In mathematical terms, a D range of 1% seems to suggest a very high degree of similarity and a D range of around 17% is a very low degree of similarity for comparisons between buildings.
+What does this say about Bovill's conclusion for Amasya; that "the indigenous builders somehow applied the rhythms of nature to their housing site layout and elevation design" (p.
+145)?
+From the point of view of quantifiable data, and with the computational method as a benchmark, the human eye can readily detect visual similarities between objects with a D range of less than 8%.
+For example, the visual difference between one of Le Corbusier's Modernist elevations, and one of Wright's Prairie House elevations is around 8% (Ostwald, Vaughan & Tucker, 2008).
+This means that the visual similarities between the images of Amasya are not especially striking (~8%) and for Sea Ranch even less so (~13-21%).
+In mathematical terms, for comparisons between buildings, a D range of 2% seems to suggest a high degree of similarity and a D range of over 28% is a very low degree of similarity.

-The results of this paper do not convincingly support Bovill's concept of a local ecology being reflected in the surrounding architecture, as the gap in the fractal dimensions of the images analysed is too large to provide compelling evidence.
+Ultimately, the results of this paper do not convincingly support Bovill's proposition of a local architecture being a reflection of its natural setting, as the gap in the fractal dimensions of the images analysed is too large to provide compelling evidence.
 However, these results are limited by the number of images tested, and the selection of images.
-The images were chosen to represent Bovill's work, yet, a more rigorous methodology could be applied and a much larger selection of representational images of the built and natural landscape chosen for analysis.
+The images tested in this chapter were chosen to represent Bovill's original data, yet, a more rigorous methodology could be applied and a much larger selection of representational images of the built and natural landscape chosen for analysis.
 This will be the subject of future research.